Sebastian-dm/clifc/README.md

-# ifc-param-checker
+# CLIFC
-IFC parameter Checker
+IFC tools with a command line interface